mulle-cc/mulle-genstrings/README.md

 In order for this script to work, you have to register with Microsoft and get the proper secret into `~/.mulle-genstrings-v0/secret`.
 Currently the MS translation API is free for small loads.

+## Releasenotes

+*** 18.48.4 ***

+genstrings doesn't merge anymore by default, you have to explicity specify a strings file to merge with "-m".

 ## Author